“May the favor of the Lord our God rest on us; establish the work of our hands for us–yes, establish the work of our

 As we were speaking, all of a sudden the Aurora Australis unexpectedly erupted on the horizon.
 It was clearly visible–in fact, spectacular–to our naked eyes!
 In awe we watched the brilliant aurora beams and bands dance across the night sky.
 Wow, wow, awesome, we both kept saying out loud.
 The new photographer was totally thrilled.
-This relatively spectacular show lasted about a half hour, and then just as quickly as it appeared it disappeared.
+This relatively spectacular show lasted about a half hour, and then it disappeared just as quickly as it had appeared.

 God’s favor was totally upon us.
 We were the only ones out there to capture it.
 Many other photographers eventually made their way onto Goat’s Bluff over the next hour and a half (after which point I went home), but the brief and spectacular show was over; the aurora was gone.
 Not a single one of them saw or photographed what we did, and the aurora did not appear again for the rest of my time there.

 I felt particularly blessed and favored by God to have captured these shots.
 Truly, God’s blessing and favor was also upon that beginning photographer on his first night shoot.
 He commented to me, “The shots I have captured tonight were far better than I possibly ever could have imagined.”